Multifaceted phase ordering kinetics of an antiferromagnetic spin-1 condensate: Discussion and conclusion

+In this paper, we have explored the superfluid phase-ordering dynamics of an antiferromagnetic spin-1 condensate quenched from the antiferromagnetic state to a state where domains of atoms with different spin projections separate.
+We have found that the growth of domains is scale-invariant with various dynamic critical exponent $z_d$ that are typical for the B and H models.
+We~classified the various scaling exponents due to the system parameters.

+When the occupation of the $m_F=-1$ Zeeman state is significant, We conclude that the scaling exponents typical for vectors fields model appear ($z_d =4$ with logarithmic correction).
+At short times we observe also that temporally the correlation length $l_{1/2}$ exhibits the scaling $L(t)\sim t^{1/2}$.
+These all properties are characteristic for multiscaling of the PhOK.

+On the other hand, when the occupation of the $m_F=-1$ component is marginal the scaling laws typical for the H model are realized, namely $z_d=3/2$ when $q$ and magnetization are small, and $z_d=3$ in the large $q$ limit for any $M$.
+While the appearance of scaling laws typical for the H model can be justified from the hydrodynamic form of GPEs, the occurrence of scaling typical for B model is not evident.
+The latter provides an interesting direction for future work.

-\emph{Conclusions.--} The antiferromagnetic spin-1 condensate capture the universal two-model feature of the phase ordering kinetics.
-The system parameters ($q$, $M/N$) set the physics and determine the dynamical scaling exponent corresponding to the model H or B. Switching between models by changing the initial state or the $q$ parameter is allowed.
+To conclude: the antiferromagnetic spin-1 condensate captures the~universal two-model feature of the PhOK in the long time limit.
+The system parameters \mbox{($q$, $M/N$)} set the physics, and determine the dynamical scaling exponent corresponding to the model H or B. Switching between the models by changing the initial state or the $q$ parameter is allowed.